Fonterra Regenerative Agriculture Framework

 Regenerative agriculture is inherent to how we farm in New Zealand.
 As world leaders in grass-fed pasture-based dairy systems, many of the practices we consider as standard practice in New Zealand are recognised globally as being part of a regenerative agriculture approach.
-So, we’ve already been on this journey for a long time.
-Far from a transition, we see regenerative agriculture as a continuous evolution for us, building on the practices established by generations before.

 The concept of regenerative agriculture is growing in popularity globally.
 Whilst there is no globally accepted definition, Fonterra’s definition is grounded in the New Zealand way of farming and is based on the definition outlined by the Sustainable Agriculture Initiative Platform (SAI Platform).
 Our regenerative agriculture framework and application of our on-farm practices shows that we are at an immediate advantage, and helps to guide future improvements that could maximise benefits for farmers, our customers and our natural environment – so we can all thrive collectively into the future.